c6o/docs/content/pubsub.md

 For each account, there must be 1 or more schemas uploaded prior to producing content.
 This is because content needs to be published according to a predefined schema (or multiple schemas) that consumers can subscribe to, based on these schemas.

-These schemas must follow the format of [YAML](http://en.wikipedia.org/wiki/YAML).
-Note that [JSON schema](http://en.wikipedia.org/wiki/JSON) is valid YAML since it's a subset of the YAML specification.
+These schemas must follow the format of [JSON Schema](https://json-schema.org/understanding-json-schema/structuring.html).

 It's recommended, but not enforced, that the account's schemas are kept as minimal as possible.
 This will make the schemas more manageable.